RouleThomas/Akizu_Lab/001_EZH1_project/009__integration_NPC_WTKO_K27me3K4me3_005_008/labnote.md

 --> `*THORLIBspikein*` norm is weird as show always gain of EZH2/SUZ12, even in regions that lose H3K27me3...

---> Seems KO lead to more H3K27me3 sharp peak; maybe less H3K27me3 spreading in KO, or just less noise/bakground --> increase window to 25/50kb to see if signal disapear:
+--> Seems KO lead to more H3K27me3 sharp peak; maybe less H3K27me3 spreading in KO, or just less noise/bakground --> increase window to 25/50kb to see if signal disapear: still signal; so likely **more noise in WT vs KO**